IBM/dbb/Templates/AzureDevOpsPipeline/README.md

   * Package reference - either the branch name (like 'main') or release name (like 'rel-1.0.0') for the archive
   * Package identifier - the unique identifier of the build.
 The ADO build number

-Based on the above information it kicks off the installation of the specified package
+Based on the above information it kicks off the installation of the specified package.

 The pipeline uses the Azure concepts `Stage`, `Jobs` and `Tasks`, as well as [Azure DevOps templates](#supplied-azure-pipeline-templates).